GuardianOfGods/unity-interview-questions/README.md

 - [Middle Junior](#Middle-Junior)
 - [Senior](#Senior)
 # Intern
-Decription: who study in school and work at company at the same time.
+Description: who study in school and work at a company at the same time.

 **1. Question: There are many game genres.
-Can you name some games genres?**
+Can you name some game genres?**

 <details><summary>Answer</summary>
 <p>

 - **Action** games are a broad genre that typically involves player-controlled characters engaging in various challenges, missions, or activities that require quick reflexes, hand-eye coordination, and a focus on physical challenges.
 These games often feature a combination of combat, exploration, and puzzle-solving.
-Action games can further be categorized into sub-genres like platformers, beat 'em ups, and more.
+Action games can further be categorised into sub-genres like platformers, beat 'em ups, and more.
 Example: "Super Mario Bros", "Devil May Cry" and "Uncharted."
 - **Platformer** games, also known as platform games, are a genre where the main gameplay revolves around controlling a character to navigate through a series of platforms and levels.
 The player must jump, run, and sometimes solve puzzles to progress through the game.
 The term "platformer" comes from the platforms, or surfaces, that the character moves across.
 Example: "Super Mario Bros.," "Sonic the Hedgehog," and "Donkey Kong."
 - **RPG** stands for Role-Playing Game.
 In RPG games, players take on the roles of characters within a fictional world.
 These games often involve a rich narrative, character development, and decision-making that can impact the game's storyline.
-Players typically have the freedom to customize their characters, choosing their abilities, appearance, and sometimes even moral alignment.
+Players typically have the freedom to customise their characters, choosing their abilities, appearance, and sometimes even moral alignment.
 Examples include "The Legend of Zelda" series and the "Dark Souls" series.
 - **FPS** stands for First-Person Shooter, which is a sub-genre of action games.
 In FPS games, players experience the game from a first-person perspective, meaning the game's viewpoint is through the eyes of the player character.
 The primary focus of FPS games is on combat, and players typically use firearms or other ranged weapons to engage enemies.
 Example: "Call of duty", "Counter Strike"
 - **Simulation** games are a genre that aims to replicate real-world activities or systems in a virtual environment.
-These games often prioritize realism and accuracy in depicting various aspects of life, ranging from economic and social simulations to more specific activities like farming, flight, or driving.
+These games often prioritise realism and accuracy in depicting various aspects of life, ranging from economic and social simulations to more specific activities like farming, flying, or driving.
 Simulation games can be educational or purely entertaining.
 Example: "Microsoft Flight Simulator", "SimCity", "Stardew Valley".
 - Etc.

 </p>